Administration of the September 11th Victim Compensation Fund

-The OIG is auditing three BOP contracts awarded to Reynolds & Associates, Inc., for the Residential Reentry Center located in Washington, D.C.
-The preliminary objective of the audit is to assess BOP’s and Reynolds & Associates, Inc.’s administration and performance of, and their compliance with, the terms, conditions, laws, and regulations applicable to these contracts.
+The OIG is auditing three BOP contracts awarded to Reynolds & Associates, Inc., for the RRC located in Washington, D.C.
+The preliminary objective of the audit is to assess the BOP’s and Reynolds & Associates, Inc.’s, administration and performance of, and their respective compliance with the terms, conditions, laws, and regulations applicable to these contracts.

 Review of Allegations Regarding Various Actions by the Department of Justice and the FBI in Advance of the 2016 Election